Skip to content

 )

-If the underlying struct or fn contains generic type parameters, then the generated impl block will include a where bound requiring the respective trait (Clone or Debug) to be implemented by all of them.
+If the underlying struct or fn contains generic type parameters, then the generated impl block will include a where bound requiring the respective trait to be implemented by all of them.
 This follows the behaviour of the standard derive macros.

 This works fine in most cases, but sometimes the generated bounds may be overly restrictive.
 To fix that, you can manually specify the bounds using the syntax #[builder(derive(Trait(bounds(...))))], where ... is a comma-separated list of where bounds.